MasekoNP/Retail_sales_data_agent/README.md

 ### Prerequisites

-- Python 3.8+ (for data preprocessing or local use)
+- Databricks (for data preprocessing or local use, and for an AI agent platform
-- An AI agent platform (e.g. LangChain, n8n, Flowise, or a custom LLM setup)
 - The dataset file: `Retail_sales_dataset.csv`
 ### Steps